Respiratory Therapy Billing - Treatments and Equipment Rentals, Paid on Time

 Medicaid

-- Medicaid DME coverage for respiratory equipment varies widely by state
+- Coverage for respiratory equipment varies widely by state, so what pays in one state may be denied in another

-- Pediatric home vent patients may have different Medicaid waiver coverage than adults
+- Pediatric home-ventilator patients may fall under different coverage rules than adults

 Commercial Payers